david-broman/modelyze/README.md

 If you would like to switch the version of the `ocaml` compiler, see the [documentation](https://opam.ocaml.org/doc/man/opam-switch.html) for `opam switch`

-4. Install *GNUplot* if you would like to plot:
+4. Install *GNUPlot* if you would like to plot:

 ```console
 sudo apt-get install gnuplot